Rockz1152/Public/Media/README.md

 - MusicConvert.ps1 > Script to batch convert .flac files to .mp3 with ffmpeg
 - MoveSubs.ps1 > Script to move subtitle files from a certain RARe provider
 - Generate-Media-Report.ps1 > Script to create an html report from the contents of a media library
+- Powershell-Rename-Tricks.md > Some Powershell commands that come in handy for bulk renaming files